-DUBAL Holding Announces Promising Results Of 2023 At Annual General Meeting
+DUBAL Holding announces promising results of 2023 at Annual General Meeting

-(MENAFN- Mid-East) DUBAL Holding LLC (DH), the investment arm of the Dubai Government in the commodities and mining, power and energy, and industrial sectors, recorded a net profit of AED 1.79 billion in 2023, representing another year of good performance for the group.
+(MENAFN- Orient Planet Group) Dubai, February 22, 2024: DUBAL Holding LLC (DH), the investment arm of the Dubai Government in the commodities and mining, power and energy, and industrial sectors, recorded a net profit of AED 1.79 billion in 2023, representing another year of good performance for the group.
 The results were announced at DH 's annual general meeting (AGM), held under the leadership of its chairman, His Excellency Saeed Mohammed Al Tayer.

 Members of the board and management of DH were present at the meeting, along with its auditors and shareholder representative from Investment Corporation of Dubai (ICD).
 DH had a remarkable year due to its international acquisition, new expansion as well as effective operational performance.